wp-plugins/contact-call-plugin/readme.txt

 * Install and activate Contat-Call plugin
 * Setup your preferences - User interface (color, layout etc) and phone preferences (where do you want to take calls etc)
 * Save the preferences
 * Done!!
-You are now live and are ready to take calls from your customers.
+You are now live and are ready to take free calls from your customers.

 *Thanks for using us* :)